 Plus, kids really love the bright colors and fun pictures for each item.

-But as a special holiday bonus, I’m offering these Bingo cards for free to subscribers.
+But as a special holiday bonus, I’m offering a mini set of 12 Bingo cards for free to subscribers.
 Merry Christmas!

 (Not a subscriber, just add your information into the opt-in box at the end of the post to get your copy!)